theory/justatheory/content/post/past/db/pg/pgtap-0.16.md

 worry about the effects of my changes, as it ensures that everything about the databases continue to just work.

-Of course, that's not to say that I don't scew up.
+Of course, that's not to say that I don't screw up.
 There are times when my refactorings have introduced new bugs or incompatibilities; after all, the tests I write of existing functionality extend only so far as I can understand that functionality.
 But as such issues come up, I just add regression tests, fix the